meilisearch/meilisearch-rails/README.md

 #### Relations

-Extend a change to a related record
+Extend a change to a related record.

 **With Active Record**, you'll need to use `touch` and `after_touch`.